 By Debbie Correale, founder and owner of Redesign Right, LLC.
 You can learn more about her at RedesignRight.com.
 Find her on Facebook.com/RedesignRight, Twitter @RedesignRight, LinkedIn, Pinterest, Houzz, Google+ and Instagram.
-(Featured Photo from Houzz: D.K.
-Boos Glass, Inc.)
+Feature photo purchased from Shutterstock.

 As we begin October, it’s a good time to look at your home checklist before the crazy holiday season begins.
 What does that look like for you?
 Take stock of your home, walk around and with fresh-eyes ask yourself, “Am I happy with the way my home looks?”
 If you find you need a new look, consider a home redesign!
 Fortunately, Redesign Right offers an hourly option for the do-it-yourself project or a one-day full-service package.
 You decide what would work for you and your budget; no project is too small or large for us to handle!